 53. #ListenUpNG While at it, please note…saying or feeling sorry is not just for you but for the hurt party!
 So, do it right!

 54. #ListenUpNG I mean, express your apology in a way that is acceptable and understood by him or her and not by YOU!

 54b.
-When u hurt someone or discovered that you are in the wrong, it’s no longer about how u feel but how the other party felt #ListenUpNG
+When you hurt someone, or someone felt hurt by you or you discovered you are the one actually in the wrong, it’s no longer about how you feel but how the other party feel/felt #ListenUpNG

 55. #ListenUpNG Saying “I’m sorry” restores your relationship the way only those two magic words have the power to do.